radixsh/quartz/README.md

 ## Functionalities
 Qubitz's functionalities include:
+- `ping`: Poke Qubitz to see if they're awake.
+- `uptime`: Display how long Qubitz has been awake.
-- `create_emoji [name]`: Create custom emojis by running this command and attaching an image file.
-If Qubitz has the necessary permissions, the image will be uploaded as a custom emoji in that guild.
+- `create_emoji [name]`: Set attached image as a custom server emoji with the given name.
-- `info`: Get data about users in the guild.
+- `info`: Get guild and user information.
-- `echo [any message here]`: Anyone can `echo` anything, which is a good feature for pseudo-anonymity and general shenanigans.
-- `uwuify [any message here]`: Uwuifies your messages, turning "hello" into "hewwo" and so on.
+- `uwuify [any message here]`: Uwuify your messages, deleting the comand message.
+- `echo [any message here]`: Echo back your message, deleting the command message.
-- `cat`: Get a cat picture using [The Cat API](https://api.thecatapi.com/v1/images/search).
+- `cat`: Show a cat from [The Cat API](https://api.thecatapi.com/v1/images/search).
-- `list`: List each role, along with the users with that role.
-This functionality was ported from Amicitia, a bot intended to help students in my university Discord server find people with the same major.
-Amicitia's dedicated repo is now dead and gone in favor of Qubitz.
+- `list`: List each role and everyone in them.
-- `find [any role here]`: Print a list of everyone with a given role.
-This functionality was ported from Amicitia.
+- `find [any role here]`: Print a list of everyone with the given role.
-- `play [any YouTube search term here]`: Find a song on YouTube and play its audio in vc.
+- `play [any YouTube search term here]`: Search YouTube and stream the audio of the first result for the given search term in vc.
-- `queue`: View song queue.
-- `now_playing`: View currently playing song.
+- `now_playing`: Display the currently playing song.
+- `queue`: Display the song queue.
-- `stop`: Clear queue and disconnect from vc.
+- `stop`: Disconnect Qubitz from vc, and clear the song queue.

 ## Technologies
 - [discord.py](https://discordpy.readthedocs.io/en/latest/index.html)